 For those of us diagnosed after-2000, or after combination anti-retroviral therapy (cART) become available, effective HIV treatment is usually one pill a day.
 Today, nearly half of us who live with HIV are over the age of 50 and have the usual age-related conditions like cardiovascular disease, arthritis, hypertension, osteoporosis, or type 2 diabetes.
 While, many of us might be taking only one or two pills a day for cART, the PAART study showed we’re popping on average an extra six pills a day for non-HIV meds, and this is also polypharmacy.

-Co-medications among PLHIV are for blood pressure medication, non-prescription medication like low-dose aspirin for inflammation, cholesterol medicine, antidepressants, herbal/alternative medications, extra supplements, vitamins and minerals like omega-3, probiotics or niacin and a vitamin B complex.
+Co-medications among people living with HIV include blood pressure medication, non-prescription medication like low-dose aspirin for inflammation, cholesterol medicine, antidepressants, herbal/alternative medications, extra supplements, vitamins and minerals like omega-3, probiotics or niacin and a vitamin B complex.
 Most of these non-HIV meds are taken for a variety of reasons: some of us are taking a supplement for preventive purposes (e.g. lowering lipids) or treating ourselves for ART side-effects, low-level pain, attempting to treat a co-morbidity etc.

 At the end of the day, polypharmacy puts a burden on our digestive system and gut health, in particular our liver and kidney functions.
 Concurrently, the study found that polypharmacy was associated with an increased risk of medication side-effects like fatigue and diarrhoea that might be due to non-HIV drugs.
 Some non-HIV drugs, even those as common as micronutrients, can interfere with our ART drugs by diminishing its potency in our body (our bodies ability to absorb and digest the medicine) or it might be harmful (‘contra-indicated’).
 For example, some remedies for acid reflux interact badly with some HIV treatments.

 Other risks of polypharmacy, is a greater potential for a drug-drug interaction especially if newer medications are prescribed to manage or treat the side-effects of earlier medications or other ‘adverse events’.
 Adverse events are an unintended and sometimes harmful occurrences associated with the use of a medicine.
-For PLHIV an adverse event can be as simple as a fever, rash, dry mouth, nausea and vomiting or something more serious like optic neuritis, anaemia, treatment failure or drug resistance.
+For people living with HIV an adverse event can be as simple as a fever, rash, dry mouth, nausea and vomiting or something more serious like optic neuritis, anaemia, treatment failure or drug resistance.

 If polypharmacy is your experience, there’s likely to be a lot of information to keep up with so you can assess your own situation.
 There’s a few different strategies to use to make sure you’ve got the latest details about the pills you’re taking.
 There’s an online app which you can find by looking up: https://hiv-druginteractions.org/, which you can also download as an app on your smartphone (iPhone or Android) for free and use to check drug-drug interactions which the University of Liverpool (UK) regularly updates.